 target extended-remote | command

-Run command in the background and communicate with it using apipe.
-The command is a shell command, to be parsed and expandedby the system’s command shell, /bin/sh; it should expect remoteprotocol packets on its standard input, and send replies on itsstandard output.
-You could use this to run a stand-alone simulatorthat speaks the remote debugging protocol, to make net connectionsusing programs like ssh, or for other similar tricks.
+; it should expect remoteprotocol packets on its standard input, and send replies on itsstandard output.
+You could use this to run a stand-alone simulatorthat speaks the remote debugging protocol, to make net connectionsusing programs like ssh

-If command closes its standard output (perhaps by exiting),GDB will try to send it a SIGTERM signal.
-(If theprogram has already exited, this will have no effect.)
+If command closes its standard output (perhaps by exiting),GDB will try to send it a SIGTERM

 Whenever GDB is waiting for the remote program, if you type theinterrupt character (often Ctrl-c), GDB attempts to stop theprogram.
 This may or may not succeed, depending in part on the hardwareand the serial drivers the remote system uses.
 If you type theinterrupt character once again, GDB displays this prompt:

-In target remote mode, if you type y, GDB abandonsthe remote debugging session.
+mode, if you type y, GDB abandonsthe remote debugging session.
 (If you decide you want to try again later,you can use target remote again to connect once more.)
 If you typen, GDB goes back to waiting.

-In target extended-remote mode, typing n will leaveGDB connected to the target.
+mode, typing n will leaveGDB connected to the target.

 detach

-When you have finished debugging the remote program, you can use thedetach command to release it from GDB control.Detaching from the target normally resumes its execution, but the resultswill depend on your particular remote stub.
-After the detachcommand in target remote mode, GDB is free to connect toanother target.
-In target extended-remote mode, GDB isstill connected to the target.
+command to release it from GDB control.Detaching from the target normally resumes its execution, but the resultswill depend on your particular remote stub.
+After the detach

 disconnect

-The disconnect command closes the connection to the target, andthe target is generally not resumed.
+command closes the connection to the target, andthe target is generally not resumed.
 It will wait for GDB(this instance or another one) to connect and continue debugging.
-Afterthe disconnect command, GDB is again free to connect toanother target.
+Afterthe disconnect

 monitor cmd